gvwilson/sensibleadventures/cloudherd/cloudherd.md

 packet of letters wrapped in wax paper drifted past a moss-covered pillar that had been raised to mark a border whose existence was now forgotten.
 The stream carrying it met another.
 Mingling their waters, they carried the packet south.*

+The trading hall was the largest building in Stale.
+Its doors were half again as tall as those of any house in the village, and inside, the fire-hardened cedar beams that would have supported an upstairs floor had been left exposed so that the hall felt spacious even when it was full to bursting with pack traders and their wares.

+Somehow, though, the group sitting around the sturdy table in its center made it feel crowded.
+Indy, Grappa Gas, and Granna Fee sat together on one side.
+Opposite them was the uniformed woman, who introduced herself to Grappa Gas and Granna Fee as Captain Birgith and then pointedly added, "Been in the king's service eighteen years, hope to serve as many again."
+Rancid's *tralpa* was Lhawang; Noxy had seen her before when her mother or grandmother had taken her to Rancid to spend some time with her father before she worked up the courage to tell them that she would really rather not.
+Nangyal sat beside her with an expression so stern and self-important that Noxy wanted to ask him if he needed to visit the outhouse.

+Sergeant Dorbu and Kulbinder took up the third side of the table.
+"Give her a hand," the tiger ordered Private Thokmay when Indy told Noxy to make tea.

+A thick layer of hot coals lay in the bottom of the brick stove in the back of the hall.
+Noxy set a handful of kindling on top of them and pumped the bellows a few times to bring the fire back to life.
+"What can I do?"
+Private Thokmay asked.

+"You could take off that stupid mask," Noxy snapped, then sighed.
+"Sorry.
+I know it's part of your uniform.
+It's just..."
+She trailed off.

+"You get used to them," the young soldier said.
+He undid the chin strap and slid the mask up on top of his head.
+"Is that better?"

+"Sure," Noxy said without looking.
+She jerked her head toward the door of the hall's oversized kitchen.
+"What do you think they're saying?"

+Private Thokmay turned his hands palm up then palm down in the lowlander equivalent of a shrug.
+"Captain Birgith and Scholar Lhawang are telling your mother to hand us over.
+Your mother is saying that it is not within her power to do that, especially not with the adults gone and so many children here that could be put in harm's way.
+Sergeant Dorbu is offering to leave tomorrow or the next day, as soon as the men are well enough to march, and Kulbinder is growing impatient and will probably make some comment later about how much monkeys chatter."

+Noxy gaped at him.
+"You can hear all that?"

+The corner of his mouth quirked up.
+"Not a word, but I'd bet a week of bootshine duty on it."

+"Huh."
+Noxy set the kettle she had just filled on top of the stove.
+She was just about to start looking for some tea leaves when voices started shouting outside the window.